2206217/CS220AU-DP-2022/README.md

 ## Log
+* 2023-01-18 Submitted to FASER.
+* 2023-01-18 Filled in dp checklist.
+* 2023-01-18 Completed self-assessment and peer-assesment in the assessment file.
-* 2023-01-18 Updated portofolio items and overview sections in the readme.md file.
+* 2023-01-18 Updated portofolio items and overview sections in the readme file.
 * 2023-01-18 Moved everything to GitHub and layed everything out, adding pictures, respective links and headings.
 * 2023-01-18 Finished essay on Word.
 * 2023-01-15 Almost finalised essay and made final edits.